blockchyp/blockchyp-java/README.md

 ## The Test Flag

 During development, you won't be running transactions against the live API.
-All transaction request will need to be flagged as tests by adding this line of code...
+All transaction requests will need to be flagged as tests by adding this line of code...

 ```